bridgecrew-perf6/svelte-adapter-github/README.md

 ### jekyll

 GitHub Pages defaults to using jekyll to build your site's files.
 However, this isn't generally needed when deploying a static svelte site.
 So, by default, we create an empy `.nojekyll` file in your build directory.
-If you need the jekyll build step, set this option to `true`.
+If you need the jekyll build step, set this option to `true` and read the [GitHub Pages](#github-pages) section.

 ### fallback